Key Takeaways

 Avoiding the passive voice

-We have seen that pronominal verbs are used much more in French than they are in English.
+We have observed that pronominal verbs are used much more in French than they are in English.

 French people do not like the passive voice and have a number of ways of avoiding it.
 If you can avoid the passive voice with a pronominal verb in the way that the French do themselves, your teachers (and examiners!) should be mightily impressed.